 - The Royal Opera House – Learning Platform -The Royal Opera House have developed an online platform with large numbers of lessons and home learning activities including building your own Royal Opera House stage!

 - Homeskool Beatbox Adventures with Shlomo – Kids and their grownups worldwide have been learning incredible beatboxing skills, finding their true voice and creating songs of their own.
 It’s a global experiment in music and technology!
-They’re also aiming to raise £2,500 for the NHS Together COVID-19 Appeal.
+They’re also aiming to raise £2,500 for the NHS Charities Together COVID-19 and the Black Lives Matter Foundation.
 They have superstar guests to inspire you every week including Basement Jaxx, Bastille, Bill Bailey, KT Tunstall, Jason Mraz and BBC Radio 1’s Dr Radha.
 The weekly lessons have now finished but you can still watch them!

 - Madame Kalamazoo’s Magical Mail – Madame Kalamazoo is a mysterious storyteller who arrived from the Blue Moon at the start of lockdown.
 She writes funny daily stories for children and will send them to you for free via the National Theatre by email.
 The magical thing about her stories is that they have your children in them as the main characters!

 Other (e.g. Banff Mountain Film Festival)